Phnom Penh Cambodia Travel Guide

 This entry visa holds validity for 30 days.
 You can extend it once for an additional 30 days while in Cambodia.
 Apply at a Cambodian embassy or consulate in your home country country before departure.

-Available for people from many countries at international airports (The Capital of cambodia, Siem Reap) and at major overland border crossings.
+Available for many nationalities at international airports (The Capital of cambodia, Siem Reap) and at major overland border crossings.
 Complete an application form upon arrival, provide photos, and pay the fee.
 It holds validity for 30 days.
-Ordinary Visa (E Visa / Business Visa) initially valid for 30 days, extendable multiple times for 1, 3, 6, or 12 months for longer stays or business.
+Ordinary Visa (E Visa / Business Visa) initially valid for 30 days, extendable multiple times for A single, 3, 6, or 12 months for longer stays or business.

 Phnom Penh has a range of experiences to suit various budgets, from frugal backpacker options to luxurious stays.